Tiered vs Flat-Rate Subscription Database Design

 );

-Step 5: Apply composite indexes on (plan_id, tier_index) and (subscription_id, recorded_at) for range query optimization.
+Step 5: Apply composite indexes for range query optimization.

 CREATE INDEX idx_pricing_tiers_plan_tier ON pricing_tiers(plan_id, tier_index);